nayyara-airlangga/armatab/README.md

 # ArmaTab

 An online weapons shop app.
-This project is not yet finished so yeah.
+This project is mostly done.
+The development process involves the usage of the Flutter SDK and framework as well as Firebase.